Choi Yu-jin: 2021–present: Girls Planet 999, debut with Kep1er, and CLC cease activities

-In 2021, Yujin made a cameo in the Netflix drama, So Not Worth It.
-In June 2021, Yujin joined the Mnet survival show Girls Planet 999 as one of the program's 33 Korean contestants.
+In 2021, Choi made a cameo in the Netflix drama, So Not Worth It.
+In June 2021, Choi joined the Mnet survival show Girls Planet 999 as one of the program's 33 Korean contestants.
 She consistently ranked in the Top 9 as the show progressed and ultimately finished in 3rd place, allowing her to debut with the winning group, Kep1er, as the leader.

-On December 3, 2021, it was revealed that Yujin would be starring in the web drama Pumpkin Time which premiered December 14, 2021.
+On December 3, 2021, it was revealed that Choi would be starring in the web drama Pumpkin Time which premiered December 14, 2021.
 On May 20, 2022, Cube Entertainment announced that CLC had ceased being active.

-On May 30, 2024, Yujin was confirmed to be in the lineup of Kep1er members who had renewed their contract with WakeOne Entertainment.
+On May 30, 2024, Choi was confirmed to be in the lineup of Kep1er members who had renewed their contract with WakeOne Entertainment.

+On July 6, 2026, Else Entertainment announced through its official Instagram account that Choi had signed with the agency.
+On August 29 and 30, Yujin rejoined CLC for their tenth anniversary concerts, After All, in Hong Kong.